Encanto is a colourful, heart-breaking animated musical that reminds us good things can come from tragedy.

 There are other sub-themes in Encanto, the strain of making your family proud and the burden of living out the expectations placed on you.
 For one Madgrigal grandchild, it’s the burden of being “perfect” at all times.
 For others, it’s always being strong, and not showing weakness or vulnerability.
 And still others it’s trying to dispel the negative perceptions of being a screw-up.
 These pressures are accentuated in the film as each Madrigal is given a superpower that ties in with their character.

-It’s not explicitly stated, but in many ways, Maribelle possesses the magical ability to carry her family members through a crisis.
+It’s not explicitly stated, but in many ways, Mirabelle possesses the magical ability to carry her family members through a crisis.
 She helps her sister through a crisis of identity, helping her live more authentically while letting go of a fear of change to see the bright future that is waiting for them.

 We eventually come to see it’s Alma’s overbearing control over her family that is the true cause of their home’s destruction.
-And in retrospect, they realize the prophecy points to Maribelle as the one who will cause the home to be reborn as she helps heal Alma’s own trauma.
+And in retrospect, they realize the prophecy points to Mirabelle as the one who will cause the home to be reborn as she helps heal Alma’s own trauma.

 All of this is told through soaring musical numbers and light-hearted Disney comedy, supported by amazing performances from world-class voice actors, animators and choreographers.